 Messing about at the river.
 A spring walk along the river Avon.
 So good to be out and about again.

-I tumble the rocks I collect when out Rockhounding.
+I polish the rocks I collect in my rock tumblers.
 Most of the rocks end up under my cherry tree, in the garden or dotted about the house.
 Sometimes the rock fairy drops some in the park.